Challenges Of Managing Bipolar Anger

 “Irritable mood” is listed in the diagnostic criteria for bipolar disorder and may be misinterpreted as anger, but while it may not be considered “typical,” anger can be a common experience for people with bipolar disorder.

 Some people with bipolar disorder report experiencing bipolar rage.
-This intense anger is described as not necessarily having a trigger and being difficult to shake.
+This intense anger is described as not necessarily having a cause and being difficult to shake.
 People experiencing bipolar rage may lose control, engage in verbal attacks, speak harsh words, or feel angry from the time they wake up in the morning until they go to bed at night.

 In an essay describing their experience with bipolar rage for the Anxiety & Depression Association of America, Dominique Castro wrote, “I was angry from the time I woke up in the morning until my head hit the pillow that night.
 I couldn’t shake it.
 I began blaming the people around me for these feelings.
 I had lost the ability to regulate my emotions.
 I could sense something was wrong, but did not realize it was because my mind had basically gone off the grid.”